-The Authority received \$.093 million from Capital Contributions in the current fiscal year and \$.260 million in the previous year.
-In Fiscal Year 2021, the Authority did not receive any money in Capital Contributions.
+The Authority received \$.179 million from Capital Contributions in the current fiscal year, \$.093 million in the previous year, and \$.260 million in the fiscal year 2022.
 Capital Contributions represent water and sewer assets that have been built by developers and then turned over to the Authority.
 The amount of Capital Contributions is still minimal due to the continued economic slowdown.